There have been some speculations going on about the differences between bobcat and lynx.

 Diet | primarily snowshoe hares (more varied in the southern range) | wider variety of prey items |

 It doesn’t take much to spot the differences between a bobcat and a lynx.
-Both cats are beautiful creatures that dominate the wild and mother nature did well to give us an extensive variety of both animals.
+Both cats are beautiful creatures that dominate the wild, and Mother Nature gave us an extensive variety of both animals.